-PART V.-POWERS AND DUTIES OF GOAL UMPIRES.
+PART V - POWERS AND DUTIES OF GOAL UMPIRES

-GOAL UMPIRES.
+GOAL UMPIRES

-66. Two goal umpires shall be appointed for each match, and the provisions of Law No. 28 shall apply when a substitute is required.
+66. Two goal umpires shall he appointed for each match, and the provisions of Law No. 28 shall apply when a substitute is required.
 They shall be sole judges of goals and behinds, and their decision shall be final, except where the ball has become dead, either by ringing of the bell or decision of the field umpire.

-GOALS -HOW INDICATED.
+GOALS - HOW INDICATED

 67. Goals shall be indicated by two flags and a behind by one flag.
-The goal umpire, before raising his flag or flags to register a goal or behind, shall wait until the field umpire gives the "All clear" signal, and if the ball be touched, call "Touched, all clear,," which the field umpire must give by word of mouth and in no other manner.
+The goal umpire, before raising his flag or flags to register a goal or behind, shall wait until the field umpire gives the "All clear" signal, and if the ball be touched call "Touched, all clear," which the field umpire must give by word of mouth and in no other manner.
 A goal or behind given in accordance with the above cannot be annulled.

-GOAL UMPIRES' RECORDS.
+GOAL UMPIRES' RECORDS

-68. The goal umpires shall keep a record of all goals and behinds kicked in the match, and furnish a report to the Secretary of the controlling body within three, days.
+68. The goal umpires shall keep a record of all goals and behinds kicked in the match, and furnish a report to the Secretary of the controlling body within three days.
+In the event of a goal umpire observing the central umpire line up the team for the purpose of counting the players, he shall make a record of the scores at that period.

-GOAL UMPRES AND TIME, BELL
+GOAL UMPIRES AND TIME BELL

-69. The goal umpires shall not concern themselves with the question as to whether. the time bell has or has not been rung at any period of the game.
-They shall signal and record a goal or behind, as the case may be, upon the "All clear' signal from the field umpire, without making any comment.
+69. The goal umpires shall not concern themselves with the question as to whether the time bell has or has not been rung at any period of the game.
+They shall signal and record a goal or behind, as the case may be, upon receiving the "All clear" signal front the field umpire, without making any comment.

-BALL STRIKING GOAL UMPIRE.
+BALL STRIKING GOAL UMPIRE

-70. The goal umpire, upon receiving the "All clear." signal from the field umpire, shall signal and record a goal, if the ball, when going between the goal posts, strikes the goal umpire.
+70. The goal umpire, upon receiving the "All clear" signal from the field umpire, shall signal and record a goal, if the ball, when going between the goal posts, strikes the goal umpire.